-Technology is a valuable and real-world educational tool.
+Technology is a valuable educational tool.
 All Archdiocese of Philadelphia schools will educate all students about appropriate online behavior, including: interacting with other individuals on social networking websites and in chat rooms, cyber bullying awareness and response to ensure an appropriate use of technology, including video conferencing platforms.
-The policy outlined below applies to all technology use including but not limited to Internet use.
+The policy outlined below applies to all technology use including, but not limited to, Internet use.
 The Responsible Use Policy for Technology (RUP) applies to all students, faculty, administrators, staff, volunteers or community members allowed access to school technology resources.
-In some cases, outside or personal uses of technology may be applicable under this policy.